As if there is something called compiler theory. I have been able to

 Jane is a system that reduces the human contribution, of software

 development, to the very minimum.
-The very minimum mean that no
+The very minimum means that no

 documentation or prior training is required to develop software.